-The best known regional body is Transport for London (TfL) which was established under different legislation.
-It stands alone in its own right unlike its metropolitan equivalents, Transport for Greater Manchester (TfGM) (the executive arm of the Greater Manchester Combined Authority) and Transport for the West Midlands (TfWM) (the executive arm of the West Midlands Combined Authority, centred around Birmingham) which confusingly are not regional transport bodies but are members of Transport for the North and Midlands Connect respectively.
+The best known transport body is Transport for London (TfL), the executive arm of the London Assembly, which was established under different legislation and uniquely covers the Greater London area.
+Its metropolitan equivalents, Transport for Greater Manchester (TfGM) (the executive arm of the Greater Manchester Combined Authority) and Transport for the West Midlands (TfWM) (the executive arm of the West Midlands Combined Authority, centred around Birmingham) are members of Transport for the North and Midlands Connect respectively.

-Only Transport for the North has received statutory status, the others are in effect operating in shadow form and are likely to remain like this for the foreseeable future; the Government having gone off further devolution.
+Only Transport for the North has received statutory status, the others are operating in shadow form and are likely to remain like this for the foreseeable future.

-- Transport for the North - received its statutory status in 2018
+- Transport for the North - received statutory status in 2018

 - Midlands Connect